axibase/atsd/installation/aws-emr-s3.md

 aws s3 mb s3://atsd
 ```

 The HBase root directory is created if necessary when the cluster is started for the first time.
-The directory is not deleted when the cluster is stopped or terminated.
+The directory is not deleted when the cluster is stopped.

 Check the contents of the bucket prior to launching the cluster.